hadis98/IUT/Computer_Networks2/Projects/project3/README.md

 - You can use it for personal or educational purposes as long as you give credit to its author.

 ## Author
-- This project was created by Hadis Ghafouri as first project for Computer Network2 course at IUT.
+- This project was created by Hadis Ghafouri as third project for Computer Network2 course at IUT.
 - You can contact me by email at hadisghafouri@gmail.com.